devfacet/composedql/README.md

 - Resources point different data structures
 - Tildes are identifier for resources
   - `~resource`
-- Parentheses are wrapper for scoping
+- Parentheses are wrapper for scope
   -  `~resource(a,b)`

 ### Notes